-All general complaints should be made through Aspen Public School's general complaint procedure.
-Forms and information are available in the school office or on the school website.
+All complaints should be made through Aspen Public School's general complaint policy, Title IX Policy, or uniform complaint procedure.
+Paperwork and information is available in the school office and on the school website.
 Every effort should be made to resolve a complaint at the earliest possible stage.